Polymer/tattoo/README.md

   -s, --skip-test string            Repositories not to test.
 Overrides the
                                     values from the --test -r, --repo string                 Explicit repos to load.
-Specifying explicit repos will disablerunning on the default set of repos for the user.
+Specifying explicit repos will disablerunning on the default
+                                    set of repos for the user.
   -e, --exclude-repo string         Repositories not to load.
 Overrides the
                                     values from the --repo flag.
   -f, --fresh true|false            Set to clone all repos from remote instead
                                     of updating local copies.
   -c, --config-file string          Specify path to a json file which contains
                                     base configuration values.
 Command-line
-                                    options flags supercede values in file where they differ.
+                                    options flags supercede values in file
+                                    where they differ.
 If file is missing, Tattoo will ignore.
   -g, --github-token string         Provide github token via command-line flag
                                     instead of "github-token" file.
   -l, --latest-release true|false   Set to update repos to the latest release
                                     when possible.
   -v, --verbose true|false          Set to print output from failed tests.
   -w, --wct-flags string            Set to specify flags passed to wct.
-  -d, --workspace-dir string        Override the default path "repos" where the
+  -d, --workspace-dir string        Override the default path
+                                    "tattoo_workspace" where the repositories
-                                    repositories will be cloned and web-
+                                    will be cloned and web-components-tester
-                                    components-tester will run.
+                                    will run.
   -h, --help true|false             Print this usage example.
 ```